0xpix/Googlemap-scraping/README.md

-# Google Maps Data Scraping
+# Google Map Data Scraping
 This Python script allows you to scrape data from Google Maps for a given search query.
 You can specify the number of results you want to scrape and the script will save the scraped data to a CSV file.

 ![Python](https://badgen.net/badge/Python/3.x/blue)